220523-Java-React/demos/assignments/06-02-2022_FlashBash-Post.md

 - contains()

 ## Submission
-Once the implementation has been completed, please push your code up to your teams branch within demos and submit a pull request back to the main branch.
+Once the implementation has been completed, please push your code up to your teams branch within the FlashBashAPI repo and submit a pull request back to the main branch.